Nordgaren/is-odd-macro/README.md

 # is-odd-macro
-A crate that exports macros that generates an if-else statement that tests either an identifier, or a number against ever number in range from T::MIN to T::MAX, with a hard coded value of whether or not the number is odd.
+A crate that exports a macro that generates an if-else statement that tests either an identifier, or a number against ever number in range from T::MIN to T::MAX, with a hard coded value of whether or not the number is odd.
 This was inspired by the JavaScript community, and a meme that shall not be named.